- After studying this section, you should be able to:

-See the input voltage and the back e.m.f. of VL add to give an output voltage greater than the input voltage.
+In Boost Mode see the input voltage VSL add to give an output voltage greater than the input voltage.

-Click pause to hold the animation in either the on or the off state.
+Click pause to hold the animation at any time.

 There are a number of variations of this basic Buck-Boost circuit, some designs working at lower frequencies or at high voltages may use bipolar transistors instead of MOSFETs; at low frequencies the higher speed switching of MOSFETs is less of an advantage.
 Also, in high voltage designs, silicon diodes may be used in preference to Schottky types due to the silicon diode’s higher reverse voltage capabilities.
 Another variation is to use synchronous switching where, instead of using diodes that simply respond to the voltage polarity across them, four synchronised (by the control unit) MOSFETs do all the switching.